-We have announced that our Supervisory Board has authorized the payment of a special dividend of \$2.75 per ordinary share which, subject to the adoption of a resolution by our Management Board, will be paid on December 11, 2012 to shareholders of record on November 19, 2012.
-Purchasers in this offering will, to the extent they continue to hold our ordinary shares through the ex-dividend date, receive such dividend.
+Our Management Board has declared a special dividend of \$2.75 per ordinary share and a regular interim dividend of \$0.40 per share, each of which will be paid on December 11, 2012 to shareholders of record on November 19, 2012.
+Purchasers in this offering will not receive such dividends.
 We have paid dividends in the past and may do so in the future, however there can be no assurance that any dividends or distributions will be declared or paid in the future.
 The payment of dividends or distributions in the future will be subject to the requirements of Dutch law and the discretion of our shareholders (in the case of annual dividends), our Management Board and Supervisory Board.
 The declaration of any future cash dividends and, if declared, the amount of any such dividends, will depend upon general business conditions, our financial condition, our earnings and cash flow, our capital requirements, financial covenants and other contractual restrictions on the payment of dividends or distributions.